Check out a free preview of the full Hardware with Arduino & JavaScript course

 [00:00:26]

 They're not using a resistor.
 I'm gonna use a resistor.
-We've got blank.
+We've got blink.
 We've also got the ones, I showed you before in the repo.
 There was fade in and fade out.
 There's pulse, which we can't use just yet, but actually, why don't this point, why don't you set it to actually a given, let's see, what could be fun?

 [00:00:44]

 We can't fade just yet.
-And I'll tell you, actually you can fade because we're on pin 13, actually let's do polls and then I'll explain how it works.
+And I'll tell you, actually you can fade because we're on pin 13, actually let's do pulse and then I'll explain how it works.
 Awesome, so we saw that blinking works, we saw we can manually turn it on and off.
 Interesting things happen if I try to use like pulse or fade in or fade out, which is I get yelled at.

 [00:01:08]